-Findings reported in this section suggest that conclusions about the properties of analyst research can vary according to the particular form of research examined.
-At a minimum, results suggest that exclusive focus on a single modality is likely to provide an incomplete picture of the work analysts undertake.
-While direct comparisons of written and spoken content raise non-trivial research design issues, our evidence points to structural differences in the observable properties of analysts research that warrants further investigation.
+The exploratory evidence reported in this section suggests that conclusions about the properties of analyst research can vary according to the particular form of research examined.
+Results suggest that exclusive focus on a single modality is unlikely to provide a complete picture of the work analysts undertake.
+While direct comparisons of written and verbal channels raise non-trivial research design issues, findings suggest structural differences in the observable properties of analysts' research that warrants further investigation.